dangmoody/temper-old/README.md

 Distributed under MIT License.
 See LICENSE file for details.

-Documentation is covered in this README and in the header comment in the main header file.
+Documentation is covered in this README and in the main comment at the top of the header.

 Another testing framework?